Waziup/learning-center-content/content/en/courses/7.AIDataScience/2.MachineLearning/_index.md

 ================

 Gradient descent is a continuous first-order optimization algorithm, used to find the local maximum/minimum of a function.
 The gradient describes the slope of a function at a given point.
-In case of a univariate function, it is the first derivative at a point.
+In case of a univariate (describes a function that has only one variable), it is the first derivative at a point.
-For a multivariate function, it is a vector of derivatives.
+For a multivariate (multiple variables) function, it is a vector of derivatives.

 The gradient decent algorithm does not work for every function, it has specific requirements: